henichole/eCommerce-Project/cleaning_data.md

                       COUNT(*) > 1;

---I use this code to pull out the duplications that I need to clean.
+-- I use this code to pull out the duplications that I need to clean.
 I did this with the fullvisitorId in all_sessions table as well.
-After this step, I created another table with DISTINCT, and deleted the              duplication of visitId from 1000000+ to 37887 rows in the analytics.--
+After this step, I created another table with DISTINCT, and deleted the        repeating rows of visitId from 1000000+ to 37887 rows in the analytics.

                   CREATE TABLE analytics_new AS
                   SELECT DISTINCT ON (visitId) *